We love water beads. LOVE them!

 10. Bounce water beads

 Yes, they bounce!
 Something you quickly learn if you drop some.
 They bounce and scatter all over.
 While you don’t want to spill a bowl-full, testing their bounce-ability is fun.

 Have you used water beads yet?
 If not, I recommend giving them a try!

-Remember, you can buy them on Amazon for little more than a dollar (I paid $1.22 plus got free shipping!) or look for them at the Dollar Tree or a craft store such as Michael’s… That’s about the cheapest you’ll pay for all the fun you’re sure to have with these!
+Remember, you can buy them on Amazon for a few dollars or look for them at the Dollar Tree or a craft store such as Michael’s… That’s not a lot to pay for all the fun you’re sure to have with these!

 More ideas for what to do with water beads